SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (C) in a continuous water‑overflow thaw tank or spray system in such a manner that the temperature in any part of the fish does not exceed 45 degrees fahrenheit.

-(3) Fish entering the thaw tanks shall be free of exterior packaging material and substantially free of liner material.
+(3) Fish entering the thaw tanks shall be free of exterior packaging material and free of liner material.

 (c) Presmoking operation

 (1) Evisceration of fish shall be performed with minimum disturbance of intestinal tract contents.
-Removal of viscera shall be complete.

 (3) All fish shall be dry‑salted at a temperature not to exceed 38 degrees fahrenheit throughout the fish, or shall be brined in such a manner that the temperature of the fish and the brine:

-(A) does not exceed 60 degrees fahrenheit at the start of brining; and
+(A) does not exceed 60 degrees fahrenheit at the start of brining;

-(B) if between 38 degrees fahrenheit and 50 degrees fahrenheit at the start of brining, is continuously lowered to 38 degrees fahrenheit or below within 12 hours; and
+(B) if between 38 degrees fahrenheit and 50 degrees fahrenheit at the start of brining, is continuously lowered to 38 degrees fahrenheit or below within 12 hours;

 (C) if between 50 degrees fahrenheit and 60 degrees fahrenheit at the start of brining, is continuously lowered to 50 degrees fahrenheit or below within 2 hours and to 38 degrees fahrenheit or below within the following 10 hours; and